hongpham/Workshop-Protect-your-IoT-fleet/Module 1: Environment build/README.md

 You will need to provision nessesary AWS resources for this lab following these steps:

   1. **Choose a region:** sign in to your AWS Account.
 From AWS Management console, choose a region that works best for you from the top right corner of the console.
 For example, Ohio or Oregon if you're in North America.
-  2. **Create S3 bucket:** You will use CloudFormation to provision neccesary resources, including multiple Lambda functions.
+  2. **Create a S3 bucket:** You will use CloudFormation to provision neccesary resources, including multiple Lambda functions.
 We need to use a S3 bucket to store deployment packages of these Lambda functions.
 If you don't have a S3 bucket, create a new one.
 Or you can using an existing non-prod bucket.
   3. Download CloudFormation template [setupinfra.yml](setupinfra.yml) and save it locally on your laptop/computer.
   4. Download these Lambda deployment packages and upload it to S3 bucket. **Note:** these deployment packages need to be at the top level, and not in any directory of the S3 bucket